ayush-pradhan/ayush-pradhan/README.md

-- 🔭 I’m currently working in [Etherium Technologies](http://etherium.devicology.com/)
+- 🔭 I’m currently working at Etherium Technologies
 - 🌱 I’m currently learning NodeJS
 - 👯 I’m looking to collaborate on Web and Blockchain based projects
 - 💬 Ask me about anything